rsgalloway/distman/README.md

 }
 ```

-where `<source-path>` is the relative path to the source file or directory,
+where `<source-path>` is the relative path to the source file, directory or
-and `<target-path>` is the target destination path, and `<target>` is a named
+link, and `<target-path>` is the target destination path, and `<target>` is a
-target label to use when running `distman` commands.
-You can define as many
+named target label to use when running `distman` commands.
+You can define as
-targets as you need.
+many targets as you need.

 See the `dist.json` file in this repo for an example.

 Target paths can include environment variables, such as those defined in the
-`distman.env` envstack file, where variables are defined with curly brackets
+`distman.env` envstack file, where variables in paths are defined with curly
-only, e.g.:
+brackets only, e.g.:

 ```bash
 "{DEPLOY_ROOT}/lib/python/distman"